mg3994/ZoomCar-backend/README.md

 # <span style="color:red"> Tech Stack Used: </span>

-We have used Html5, CSS, Advance JavaScript, JSON Server, Fetch Web API, Import/Export, Paytm Payment API, Google API and local-storage for building this Project.
+We have used EJS, CSS, Advance JavaScript, JSON Server, Fetch Web API, Import/Export, Paytm Payment API, Google API and Express MongoDb Atlas realtime storage for building this Project.
 We also used tools like GitHub for collaboration of our project, Slack & Zoom as means of a communication channel.

-In 4th unit we learnt about backend technologies so we made some changes like from HTML5 we changed to ejs, local storage we moved to MongoDb.Now whole data is stored in a database and we are retreving data from database.

 # <span style="color:red"> Details of Tech stack used: </span>

-<b>HTML5:</b>

-we have used to build the basic structure of the website.
-All headings, Paragraphs, links, forms, etc. were structured by HTML.

 <b>EJS:</b>

-we have used ejs instead of HTML in this unit.
+we have used ejs in this unit.

  <b>CSS:</b>